Skip to main content

 • Latency: Instant response (no cold start)

-• Configuration: Set min replicas ≥ 1, no scale-to-zero
+• Configuration: Set min replicas to 1 or more, no scale-to-zero

 Best for Production